ansible/workshops/exercises/ansible_network/3-facts/README.md

 # Solution

-The finished Ansible Playbook is provided here for an answer key.
-Click here: [facts.yml](facts.yml).
+The finished Ansible Playbook is provided here for an answer key: [facts.yml](facts.yml).

 ---